Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Image upload example

-Uploading an image with a specific dimension required can be a huge pain in the behind— The user either needs to find independent means of creating that specific size, or, even better, the platform that’s setting this restriction allows for the user to meet that expectation directly—this could be an additional step that involves crop or resize directly after the image upload.
+Uploading an image with a specific dimension required can be a huge pain in the behind.
+The user either needs to find independent means of creating that specific size, or, even better, the platform that’s setting this restriction allows for the user to meet that expectation directly; this could be an additional step that involves a crop or resize tool directly after the image upload.

 Matching between System and Real Worlds brings up some really interesting points around handling cases where you are making interactions emulate UX patterns…or perhaps you need to pave the way for a new way of thinking..